xenanetworks/open-automation-utilities/docs/source/index.rst

 ==============================================
-Xena ANLT Utility Documentation
+Xena AN/LT Utility Documentation
 ==============================================

-Xena ANLT Utility (:term:`Xena ANLT Utility`) provides an **interactive shell** for users to control Xena testers via **command-line interface** (CLI) commands to performance operations such as :term:`ANLT` testing and resource management (more will be added in future releases) in an interactive fashion.
+Xena AN/LT Utility (:term:`Xena AN/LT Utility`) provides an **interactive shell** for users to control Xena testers via **command-line interface** (CLI) commands to performance operations such as :term:`AN/LT` testing and resource management (more will be added in future releases) in an interactive fashion.

 -----------